AaltoImagingLanguage/you2025/README.md

 Figure generation is based on the data obtained above and on grand-averaged source leakages, which have been highly processed to prevent the identification of individual participants.
 The resulting data are stored on OSF: https://osf.io/yzqtw.

-Edite `config.py` and set the `data_dir` variable to the folder into which you have un-zippped the data.
+Edit `config.py` and set the `data_dir` variable to the folder into which you have un-zipped the data.

 The Python packages required to generate the figures are listed in `requirements.txt`.
 One way to install them is through pip: